Gareth001er/miami-localChat/README.md

 The app is already deployed at the Vercel link in the About section.
-If you want to run your own version:

-1. Fork or clone the repo
-2. Go to vercel.com and import the repository
-3. Add `ANTHROPIC_API_KEY` as an environment variable (Settings → Environment Variables)
-4. Deploy

-That's it.
-Vercel handles everything else automatically and redeploys whenever you push a change to GitHub.
+Vercel handles everything else automatically and redeploys whenever I   push a change to GitHub.

 ---